 Each garden season is different and some crops do better one year and then worse another year.
 We just take the extra yield one year and make the most of it.
 Then when another years’ crop doesn’t do as well, we just take what we can get.

-If you want more detailed information about companion planting for successful gardening, get Carrots Love Tomatoes!
+If you want more detailed information about what to plant using companion planting for successful gardening, get Carrots Love Tomatoes!
 They have lots of details about vegetables, herbs, fruits, nuts, shrubs and more.
 They also have sample garden plans if you’re confused about what to plant together.

 Not sure about how to start a garden?
 You might enjoy my post How to Start a Garden when you have NO Clue!